sedouard/deis-deployer/README.md

 ## Run the Example

-To run the final example in this repo, modify [./config.json](./config.json) with your speicifc values:
+To run the final example in this repo, modify [./config.json](./config.json) with your specific values:

 ```json
 {